jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 Following are a collection of old weapons and new weapon properties that can be used to create distinctive weapons and add more interesting choices for your characters.

 ### New Weapon Properties
 *A street thug sneaks up on an unsuspecting victim, club in hand, knowing that one quick strike to the back of the head will most likely render his target unconscious.
 A weapon master teaches her students the finer points of spear fighting and how a quick change in grip can extend their reach to strike opponents at a distance.
-A pack of kobolds snag a spelunking adventurer in a mancatcher and then drag the helpless wretch through a gauntlet of traps while staying safely out of reach.
+A seasoned warrior grits his teeth and sets his pike in preparation to recieve the front ranks of the charging orc horde.
 With a flick of the wrist a monk wraps her whip around the ankles of a fleeing enemy.
-A dual-wielding swordsman's quick flashing blades deter his enemies from trying to slip past him, while at the same time his companions easily dodge under the slow and clumsy strikes of an ogre's greatclub.*
+A dual-wielding swordsman's quick flashing blades deter his enemies from trying to slip past him, while nearby his companions easily dodge under the slow and clumsy strikes of an ogre's greatclub.*

 Weapons tend to fall into certain categories based on how they are best used.
 Heavy weapons are slow but punishing when they connect.
 Light blades excel at quick strikes, while larger blades cut deeply.
 Whips and chains can wrap around obstacles or even be used with some skill to entangle targets.
 Applying the following new weapon properties helps to reinforce these ideas.